-Summer term.
-A Brief History of conducting.
 Conducting is an art which only emerged comparatively recently as part of music history.
 It was the figure of Lully who made beating time famous, and who lost his life because of it.
 After this is was often the leader of the orchestra who directed with his bow, until Louis Spohr started using a baton instead.
-As music became more and more complex during the 19th Century it became vital to have someone in front to control the twists and turns of Wagner’s operas, Mahler’s symphonies, Stravinsky’s rhythms etc., and out of this emerged the cult of the personality on the podium.
-Hans von Bülow was one of the first of these, followed by a whole string of famous names, including Bruno Walter, Henry Wood, Otto Klemperer, Arturo Toscanini, Herbert von Karajan, Colin Davis to name but a few.
-We will have a look at some of these and investigate their influence on the history of music, and ask why the sight of a figure moving his or her arms in front of a group of musicians has intrigued us as audiences and has caused them to be built up to the level of pop stars.
+As music became more and more complex during the late 19th Century it became vital to have someone in front to control the twists and turns of Wagner’s operas, Mahler’s symphonies, Stravinsky’s rhythms etc., and out of this emerged the cult of the personality on the podium.
+Hans von Bülow was one of the first of these, and he has been followed by a whole string of famous names – Bruno Walter, Henry Wood, Otto Klemperer, Arturo Toscanini, Herbert von Karajan, Colin Davis to name but a few.
+We will have a look at some of these, and investigate their influence on the history of music, and ask why the sight of a figure moving his or her arms in front of a group of musicians has intrigued us as audiences and has caused them to be built up to the level of pop stars.